amazon-archives/debug-k8s-apps/content/home/pods.md

 - Not enough resources in the cluster
   - CPU, memory, port
-- Node security group does not have an ingress rule with 443 port access
 - Not enough IP addresses
 - Ensure all nodes are healthy